oauthstuff/draft-oauth-rar/main.md

 : `authorization_details`

 Claim Description:
-: The claim `authorization_details` contains, a JSON array of JSON objects representing the rights of the access token.
+: The claim `authorization_details` contains a JSON array of JSON objects representing the rights of the access token.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.

 Change Controller:
 : IESG